Most profit-making companies are expected to grow over time— increasing sales, raising profits, and increasing shareholder value.

-This may be indicated, for instance, when there is positive growth in cost per sale or length of the sales cycle.
-Decline may also be signaled by negative growth in average order size, market share, or competitive win rate.
+This decline may be indicated, for instance, when there is growth in "cost per sale" or "length of the sales cycle."
+Declining sales effectiveness may also be underway when there are decreases in average order size, market share, or competitive win rate.

-Business firms must enough maintain liquidity to meet short immediate financial obligations.
-Business firms define liquidity in terms of metrics that measure the firm's access to working capital or, in some cases, available cash.
-For that reason, officers and senior managers have a strong interest in tracking the firm's working capital and cash balances.
+Business firms must enough maintain liquidityto meet short-term financial obligations.
+Business firms define liquidity with metrics that measure the firm's access to working capital or, in some cases, available cash.
+For that reason, officers and senior managers have a keen interest in tracking the firm's working capital and cash balances.
 Negative growth rates in these metrics are warnings that normal operations are at risk.

-The firm may receive alerts that liquidity growth is negative, when it discovers it cannot pay for infrastructure maintenance or equipment upgrades.
+The firm may be alerted that liquidity growth is "negative" when it discovers it cannot pay for infrastructure maintenance or equipment upgrades.
 Negative liquidity growth can also mean the firm will soon be unable to fund marketing programs or develop new products.
 In extreme cases, the firm may even be unable to meet payroll.
-Understandably, management looks to liquidity metrics growth rates for advance warning that such problems are imminent.
+Understandably, management looks to liquidity metrics growth rates for warning signs that such problems are imminent.

 The Working Capital metric derives from figures in two Balance Sheet categories: